Our products

 Canned Good Best Wine Alternative Avoid

-Cockles Txakoli / Muscadet Cava / Sparkling Water Any Red Wine
+Cockles Txakoli / Muscadet Cava / Sparkling water Any red

 Can you drink red wine with canned fish?

 Yes, but with nuances.
-Light reds with low tannins like Mencía, Pinot Noir, or young Garnacha work well, especially with pickled foods and sardines.
-Avoid powerful reds like Cabernet Sauvignon: the tannins clash with the salt, producing a metallic aftertaste.
+Light reds with low tannins like Mencía, Pinot Noir, or young Garnacha work well, especially with pickled goods and sardines.
+Avoid powerful reds like Cabernet Sauvignon: tannins clash with salt, producing a metallic aftertaste.

 Does cava work with all canned fish?